Snowflake shares more than double in most valuable software IPO ever | Business

 Snowflake shares more than double in most valuable software IPO ever

-An opening pop of this magnitude is rare for a big IPO.
-Experts said the scope to price the IPO higher was limited for investment bankers as Buffett-led Berkshire Hathaway Inc and venture capital firm Salesforce Ventures LLC bought $250 million worth of shares at $105 apiece earlier this month.
+For a big IPO, an opening pop of this magnitude is rare.
+Experts said the scope to price the offering higher was limited for investment bankers as Buffett's Berkshire and venture capital firm Salesforce Ventures LLC bought $250 million worth of shares at $105 apiece earlier this month.

-The debut marks a big win for Buffett, who rarely invests in IPOs and whose Berkshire Hathaway made over $1 billion on Snowflake's listing.
-"The fact that Salesforce and Berkshire Hathaway were both in the offering on a private placement added even more, fuel to the fire", said Jeff Zell, senior research analyst and partner at IPO tracking firm IPO Boutique.
+The stunning debut also makes Snowflake CEO Frank Slootman and CFO Mike Scarpelli billionaires, even though neither of them founded the company.
+Slootman, who has previously taken two other companies public, and Scarpelli were both hired last year to help Snowflake get ready for an IPO.

 Prior to Snowflake, Royalty Pharma and Warner Music Group Corp had the biggest stock market debuts this year.
 Goldman Sachs, Morgan Stanley, J.P.
 Morgan, Allen & Co and Citigroup were the lead underwriters for the IPO.